Lifetime Adoption > Adoption Oregon

 Open Adoption in Oregon

-A lot of people still view adoption as it was thought of in the 1950’s.
+A lot of people still think about adoption like it was in the 1950’s.
 Today, modern, open adoption gives you control over decisions about what’s best for your baby.
 This may include things such as who will adopt your baby and how much contact to have or not have in the future.
-Your Lifetime Adoption Coordinator will get to know you and will create a personalized adoption plan for you and your baby.

 You can expect some questions, such as: